AWorldOrg/aworld-doconomy-integration-api/doconomy-aworld-integration-architecture.md

 # Architecture Plan for Doconomy-AWorld Integration

+## Introduction

+This document outlines the architecture for integrating AWorld's light gamification and personalized content services with Doconomy's platform for Mastercard users.
+The integration aims to enhance user engagement through interactive stories, quizzes, and sustainability tips while maintaining a clear separation of concerns between systems.

+The unique challenge of this integration lies in its stateless nature and the requirement for Doconomy/Mastercard to maintain the authoritative user state.
+This document presents a solution that balances performance, scalability, and user experience while respecting these constraints.

 ## 1. System Overview

+The Doconomy-AWorld integration creates a seamless experience for end users while maintaining a clear separation between systems.
+Mastercard users will interact with personalized content and gamification elements without being aware of the underlying integration between Doconomy and AWorld.

+At its core, this integration follows a stateless API design pattern where Doconomy maintains the authoritative user state and passes it to AWorld with each request.
+AWorld processes these requests, delivers appropriate content, and returns any necessary state updates to Doconomy.

 This integration will provide a light gamification layer through personalized content (stories, quizzes, tips) for Mastercard users, with the following key characteristics: